 The program's faculty conducts an annual review of the student's progress and provides the student with written feedback regarding this evaluation.
 All currently enrolled students (including those who are on internship) are required to participate in the annual review.
-In the spring semester, the Director of Training circulates electronically the Annual Report form via FEGO.
-Students complete this report documenting their progress towards the degree and other educational and professional achievements and submit it via FEGO to both their advisor and Program Director.
-Following the submission of the Annual Report, students schedule a face-to-face meeting with their advisor to review their progress in the program, which beginning Spring 2013 will include an evaluation of students' professionalism and interpersonal competency by their advisor (in FEGO).
+In the spring semester, students complete their annual report on FEGO, which documents their progress towards the degree and other educational and professional achievements.
+Following the submission of the Annual Report, students schedule a face-to-face meeting with their advisor to review their progress in the program, which includes an evaluation of students' professionalism and interpersonal competency by their advisor (in FEGO).
 At a subsequent program faculty meeting dedicated to student reviews, the advisor summarizes this discussion and seeks additional faculty input prior to composing the student's annual review letter.
 Before the end of the spring semester, students receive feedback from their advisors within the FEGO document.
-Students whose progress through the program is in jeopardy receive additional correspondence from the Director of Training indicating actions that must be taken in order to restore their good standing.
+Students whose progress through the program is in jeopardy receive additional correspondence from the Training Director indicating actions that must be taken to restore their good standing.